 - Person of Mass Destruction: Taylor has reversed tsunamis and created massive tornadoes.
 The terrifying part is that neither was particularly difficult or tiring for her.

-- Power Copying: As noted in Mind over Matter, as long as it has recognisable vectors, Taylor can use it.
-Once she's experienced an attack she can use her own versions of it.
-So far she's copied the powers of Stormtiger, Legend, Eidolon and Lung.
+- Power Copying: As noted in Mind over Matter, as long as it has recognisable vectors, Taylor can freely control it.
+Once she's experienced an attack she can use her own versions of it and in some cases use them even better than the original.
+By the end of the story she's copied the powers of Stormtiger, Legend, Eidolon, Lung, Leviathan and Shatterbird.